iitggithub/ezshare_cpap/README.md

 ### Support for Multiple Wifi adaptors

-If you have more than one wifi adaptor, the script will force you to choose one to use moving forward.
-If you do not select one, the default will be used which is usually the first adaptor in the list.
+If you have more than one wifi adaptor, the script will assume that you're using one of them to connect to the ezshare wifi SD card.
+It will no longer switch wifi networks, nor will it check for connectivity to the home wifi network.
+Should you disconnect the USB wifi adaptor, normal functionality is restored and wifi switching is re-enabled automatically.

 This means it's now possible to turn a mac into a magic uploader!
 Simply run the script every 10 to 15 minutes and it'll upload new sleep data to Sleep HQ!

+If you want to know how to enable it, see the FAQ section for more information.

 # Installation Pre-requisites